-I am an academic researcher and a life enthusiast.
+I am a behavioral scientist, social impact creator, and life enthusiast.

-I have been navigating change and diversity ever since leaving my home country of Taiwan at the age of 12 and living independently across five continents.
-I was the youngest graduate of both the Haas School of Business’ undergraduate programme and the London Business School’s Masters in Finance programme.
+I have been navigating change and diversity ever since leaving my home country of Taiwan at the age of 12 and living independently across five continents (South Africa, New Zealand, Canada, the US, and the UK).
+I am a Certified Public Account and was the youngest graduate ever of the Haas School of Business undergradudate program and the London Business School Masters in Finance program.

 Outside of my work in academic research, I am a passionate volunteer with a focus on education.
 My experiences include advising a musical theatre school in the UK on financial turnaround strategy, mentoring female entrepreneurs in emerging markets, and organizing academic training programs for students in preparation for higher education.

 I enjoy improvising songs on my piano, exploring new cities without a map, and building my photography portfolio.